unimarkup/unimarkup-rs/CONTRIBUTING.md

 We use the following tools for development:

-1. [rustup](https://rustup.rs/) to get a Rust compiler.
+1. [rustup](https://rustup.rs/) to install the Rust toolchain (cargo, clippy, rustc, rustfmt etc)
-2. [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) as a Language Server to be used with LSP.
+2. [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) as a Language Server to be used with LSP
 3. `clippy` as linter. i.e. for VS Code this setting is in the `rust-analyzer` extension settings (Change `cargo check` command to `clippy`)
-4. Optional: Enable auto-formatting of the code, by using `rustfmt` default settings.
+4. Optional: Enable auto-formatting of the code, by using `rustfmt` default settings

 Add-ons for testing: